jollyoldsaintnixon/goodPlays/README.md

 ## Technologies used

  *The backend was built with Ruby on Rails
  *Backend views were rendered via jbuilder
- *Embedded Ruby tags were used to augment the root html folder *The front end was written in JavaScript mostly with the React and Redux libraries *jQuery was used for its built in authentication and for AJAX requests.
+ *Embedded Ruby tags were used to augment the root html folder
+ *The front end was written in JavaScript mostly with the React and Redux libraries
+ *jQuery was used for its built in authentication and for AJAX requests
  *The presentation was designed with SCSS
- *Each component could access the React's store through React Redux's Provider *Each component had access to front-end routing features through React Router Dom
+ *Each component could access the React's store through React Redux's Provider
+ *Each component had access to front-end routing features through React Router Dom

 ## Highlighted Features: